oroinc/documentation/book/functional_tests.rst

         }
     }

-Also you can use Doctrine\Common\DataFixtures\DependentFixtureInterface:
+You can also use Doctrine\Common\DataFixtures\DependentFixtureInterface:

 .. code-block:: php